-Despite these promising statistics, a stark, contrasting reality remains.
-The UN Commission also notes that the Asia Pacific region is "[t]he most digitally divided region in the world," with an overall Internet penetration rate of less than 8% of the population.
-That divide exists because the majority of those unserved or underserved are in lower-density ex-urban and rural regions where terrestrial broadband services are limited or non-existent.
+Yet, there remains a stark reality.
+The World Bank notes that, "Across Africa...less than a third of the population has access to broadband connectivity."
+That divide exists because the majority of those unserved or underserved are in lower density, ex-urban and rural regions where terrestrial broadband services are limited or non-existent.

-Reducing and ultimately eliminating this persistent digital divide is an economic imperative in all countries, developed and developing alike, which calls for governments to adopt policies that promote universal broadband service across all regions, including those beyond higher-density urban areas where terrestrial fixed and wireless technologies are already affordable and well established.
-Progressive governments are embracing the most cost-effective solutions available in the marketplace to meet this challenge, combining the latest satellite, terrestrial-fixed, and wireless connectivity technologies.
+Reducing and ultimately eliminating this persistent digital divide is an economic imperative in all countries, developed and developing alike-which calls for governments to adopt policies that promote universal broadband service across all regions, including beyond higher density urban areas where terrestrial fixed and wireless technologies are affordable and well established.
+Progressive governments are accordingly embracing the most cost-effective solutions available in the marketplace to meet this challenge -combining the latest satellite as well as terrestrial fixed and wireless connectivity technologies.